bagder/log/README.md

- This lax attitude of mine to a system upgrade, of course immediately hit me in the face when it dawned upon me that in **Debian 11** they no longer ship Python 2 and as direct side-effect of this: *mailman 2 is no longer provided* as a package, I believe because it is still only support with Python 2.
+ This lax attitude of mine to a system upgrade, of course immediately hit me in the face when it dawned upon me that in **Debian 11** they no longer ship Python 2 and as direct side-effect of this: *mailman 2 is no longer provided* as a package, I believe because it is still only supported with Python 2.
 Our mailing list server on [lists.haxx.se](https://lists.haxx.se) run sixteen public mailing lists and a few private ones, and in this single careless upgrade they were all suddenly out of order.